BrentGrammer/Emaily_Full_Stack_React_App/README.md

 ## Emaily

-React App built with the MERN stack following [this course](https://www.udemy.com/node-with-react-fullstack-web-development/learn/v4/overview). by Stephen Grider on Udemy.
+React App built with the MERN stack following [this course](https://www.udemy.com/node-with-react-fullstack-web-development/learn/v4/overview) by Stephen Grider on Udemy.

+Note: The code is heavily commented with my notes from the course - this may be helpful to those learning similar subjects as well.

 ### Features, topics and libraries/packages covered